“Why buy the cow when you can get the milk for free?”

 What if, instead of talking about how we’re not good at selling ourselves, we threw traditional marketing measures out the window and promoted ourselves in a way that felt most authentic to us?

 Once we confront our shame, it frees us up for other pursuits.
 When we spend countless hours obsessing over our bodies, our relationship status, or our bank accounts (or lack thereof), it prevents us from showing up as our true selves.
-We can use that same energy towards achieving our professional and personal goals.
+We can use that same energy toward achieving our professional and personal goals.

 My challenge to you:

 Think for a second.
 What do you fear most?
-Maybe it’s talking on camera, making sales calls, speaking up at work, or publishing a less than perfect blog post.
+Maybe it’s talking on camera, making sales calls, speaking up at work, or publishing a less-than-perfect blog post.
 I’m here to grant you the permission you’ve been seeking to do the thing that scares you — and do it every day for the next month.
 You’ll start to notice after a couple of weeks that the one thing you thought you couldn’t do has now become a habit.